 The VET Student Loan Ombudsman (VSLO) in the Office of the Commonwealth Ombudsman is the primary contact point for any person who believes that they have a VET FEE-HELP debt which they should not have.

 If you believe you have a debt you shouldn’t, you can find information about how to make a complaint, how the VSLO can help and FAQs on the Ombudsman website.
-A fact sheet also provides information about the new VET FEE-HELP Student Redress Measures.
+More information is available on the VSLO site (QLD) - click here trainingombudsman.qld.gov.au/faqs/

 You can also check your VET FEE-HELP debt records by logging on to the myHELPbalance portal You will need your Commonwealth Higher Education Student Support Number (CHESSN) to log on.
 Your CHESSN will be in documentation sent to you by your VET FEE-HELP provider.